worldamazing/plan/docs/overview.md

 What follows are key elements of the plan.
 Not abstract ideals, but actionable steps made possible by the clarity born from truth and cooperation.

 > Each part of the World Amazing Plan is designed not just for function, but to heal and uplift, creating a world in which truly **no one is left behind**.

+> The implicit question baked into every section of the World Amazing Plan is not "What do people get?" but "What kind of human does this system produce?"

 ## The Global Institution: A Global Wrapper Fostering Amazing